 Great buyer personas are the foundation of inbound marketing.
 Get our free ebook: The Essential Guide to Creating Buyer Personas!

 Facebook Is For B2B Marketing Too

 Facebook is a great platform for B2C marketing and LinkedIn is still the strongest B2B platform for marketing.
-However, with the changes to LinkedIn’s Group API, and Facebook's 2 billion monthly active users, make Facebook another B2B marketing channel.
+However, the changes to LinkedIn’s Group API, and Facebook's 2 billion monthly active users, make Facebook another B2B marketing channel.
 We’ve been using Facebook as a B2B channel for over a year, as have many others.
 That approach reinforced at INBOUND17.
 Many sessions provided concrete examples and success stories of Facebook B2B marketing.
 It’s simple, professionals use Facebook too, and, if you target carefully, you can reach them on that platform.
 Using Facebook for B2B marketing requires more art and science as Andrea Vahl explains in her article on how to reach B2B customers on the platform.
 You have to target the right audiences, and certain types of creatives work much better than others, but Facebook is a legit B2B channel that all B2B companies should be engaging on.

 Thought Leadership Still Draws A Crowd

 I was personally surprised at the number of people I met at INBOUND17 that didn’t use HubSpot.
 These marketers ranged from people who used competitors like Marketo, to Entrepreneurs looking into HubSpot, to small businesses that felt they couldn’t afford HubSpot.
 Why were they there?
 The value of the content provided by the conference.
 They wanted to learn about trends and discuss fundamentals that apply to all marketers like SEO optimization, and content strategy.
 That realization was heartening to me.
 Build good content and they will come.
 Even in today’s content saturated marketing landscape, that truth remains.